Lost In Michigan

 Category Archives: Forgotten Places

-Posted on December 14, 2022 by Mike Sonnenberg Posted in Forgotten Places, Houses .
+Posted on September 27, 2025 by Mike Sonnenberg Posted in Barns and Farms, Forgotten Places, upper peninsula .

 enter your email address, I promise I won't send you any spam, it's just an automated email that lets you know there is a new post to read